tetra-code/cse_y2_notes/Q1/BDP/week7.md

 # Stateful streaming
 - A **stateless streaming** can be understood in isolation.
 There is no stored knowledge of or reference to past transactions.
 Each transaction is made as if from scratch for the first time.
-- A **stateful system** the state is shared between events(stream entities).
+- A **stateful streaming** the state is shared between events(stream entities).
 And therefore past events can influence the way the current events are processed.
 ![Image](../../images/stateful_stateless2.png)

 Many operators (both windowing and aggregation ones) are inherently stateful: